GNSS Accuracy and Metadata

 The chart below provides a rough approximation.
 However, keep in mind that the conversion to seconds to comply with the IFD Exif metadata format will result in a loss of accuracy.

-Add GPS Information To Image Metadata
+Add GNSS Information To Image Metadata

 In typical use, a mobile phone GPS sends location information to the Z1 and interfaces with the camera using an API to save the GPS information.